-The school environment will reflect and celebrate our Catholic faith.
+The school environment reflects and celebrates our Catholic faith.

-Children will be able to define, describe and discuss areas of RE.
-They will confidently use skills such as retelling, describing, comparing, giving reasons, explaining the meaning of biblical stories and considering the impact of beliefs.
+Children are able to define, describe and discuss areas of RE.
+They confidently use skills such as retelling, describing, comparing, giving reasons, explaining the meaning of Biblical stories and considering the impact of beliefs.

-Children will be able to reflect and consider important questions about RE.
+Children reflect and consider important questions about RE.

-Through wider reading in RE, children will know about a wide variety of Saints, how we can learn from their example, and historical religious events and figures.
-They will be able to make links between Jesus’ life and teaching and link it to their own lives, making links between different forms of Christian action, such as in rituals and charitable acts.
+Through Enrichment Units, children know about a wide variety of Saints, how we can learn from their example, and historical religious events and figures.
+They are able to make links between Jesus’ life and teaching and link it to their own lives, making links between different forms of Christian action, such as in rituals and charitable acts.